SEO Intermediate Updated 2026-03-22

 What is Domain Rating?

 Domain Rating (DR) is an Ahrefs metric scoring the strength of a website's backlink profile on a 0-100 scale.
-Higher DR correlates with better ability to rank in organic search.
+Higher DR correlates with better ability to.

 What is Domain Rating?